hungsu/hung-blog/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ![MiTo DSA keycaps](/img/md-9678_20151105105359_83ce8bc132116eb3.jpg)

-## Pressing the keys feels slightly scratchy.
+## Pressing the keys feels slightly rattly or scratchy.

 This can be solved by lubricating the switches and stabilisers with industrial lubricant - an IMMENSELY time consuming exercise.
+I've heard people also talk about "snipping" stabilisers, and upgrading them to "screw-in stabilisers".
+I don't know what this means but if itmakes pressing my Spacebar/Shift/Enter nicer, I'll do it.